Ruben Studdard: 2019–present: Twenty The Tour and The Way I Remember It

+In 2023, Studdard signed a new record deal with SoNo Recording Group and working on a new album with veteran songwriter and producer Balewa Muhammad.

+On October 27, 2023, Studdard released his eighth studio album, The Way I Remember It, a ten-track album and his first album of original music since 2014's Unconditional Love.
+The album was preceded by the release of three singles: "The Way I Remember It", "W.I.F.E." and "Masterpiece".
+A music video for "Masterpiece" was released on November 4, 2023.

+In 2024, Studdard paired up with Clay Aiken when they competed in eleventh season of The Masked Singer as "Beets".
+They were eliminated during the Group B finals alongside Corey Feldman as "Seal".

 Acting

 Studdard has worked as an actor in several roles, including single-episode appearances on the television series 8 Simple Rules, Life on a Stick, All of Us, Eve, and One on One, as well as a cameo appearance in the film Scooby Doo 2: Monsters Unleashed.
 He has also appeared in a television commercial for a Birmingham-area Kia dealer.

 Studdard headlined the revival tour of Ain't Misbehavin', starring alongside fellow American Idol alumni Trenyce and Frenchie Davis.
 Starring as Fats Waller, Studdard received positive reviews and was part of the cast recording album released by Rhino Records on January 13, 2009.
 The album was nominated for the Grammy Award for Best Musical Theater Album.

 Advocacy

 Studdard's love of music led him to create The Ruben Studdard Foundation for the Advancement of Children in the Music Arts.
 The foundation's mission statement says its aim is "to promote the essential role of the arts in education through learning initiatives for the development of students in the Greater Birmingham Area."

 Studdard also signed on as an official spokesperson for "Be Sickle Smart", a nationwide grassroots health-education program aimed at increasing awareness of iron overload among people living with sickle-cell disease.